Hellenic Centre for Marine Research: TRITON marine research park

 The TRITON ultra-modern marine research park is the headquarters of the Hellenic Centre for Marine Research.
 It is a three-story building situated in Anavyssos and it houses 34 laboratories, 65 offices, a library, a computer centre, a 200 seats auditorium and two small conference rooms with a seating capacity of 30 to 40.
 In the facility the Research Institutes of Oceanography and of Inland Waters, the Educational Unit, the Maritime Service Unit and the Underwater Activities Unit are hosted.

 Agios Kosmas offices and laboratories

-It is a two-story building in the Agios Kosmas area of the Elliniko with offices and laboratories of the Institute of Marine Biological Resources and Institute of Aquaculture.
+It is a two-story building in the Agios Kosmas area of Elliniko with offices and laboratories of the Institute of Marine Biological Resources and Institute of Aquaculture.
 At the facility there are indoor tanks and an external space with outdoor ones.

 Hydrobiological Station of Rhodes

 The Hydrobiological Station of Rhodes is a research centre, a public aquarium and a museum located on the island of Rhodes.
 It is an important research institute on physics, chemistry, biology and geology of the seas and the inner waters, at national and international level.
 Some of its most famous exhibits include the embalmed body of a Cuvier's beaked whale; and a 2000 years old skeleton of a Mediterranean monk seal that was found inside a grave in an archaeological site at the port of Rhodes.